EilifAkerjordet/react-todo-list/README.md

 # react-todo-list
-A todolist made in React
+A todolist made in React deployed at https://theoneandonlytodolist.netlify.app/